tel: +48 888 99 98 98

 • They have very high magnetic induction on the surface of the magnet,

-• Wide application in the industry of new technologies – are used in computer drives, electric drive mechanisms, medical apparatus and other modern machines.
+• Wide application in advanced technologically fields – are used in hard drives, electric drive mechanisms, medical devices and very advanced devices.

 Disadvantages of neodymium magnets: